MonashBioinformaticsPlatform/bio-ansible/README.md

             main.yml
 ```

-You can refer to each role in your `playbook.yml` file as follow
+You can refer to each role in your `playbook.yml` file as follows

 ```
 - name: Testing the server